PsuAstro528/project-mo9899/README.md

 where 4 is the number of workers you wish to test with.
 You may change this to any number of workers.

 Below, we have attached the performances of our code when we either increase the number of workers (first figure) or when we increase the problem size (second figure).
 For both y-axes, we see a ratio of serial over parallel performance run time.
-While calculating, it should be noted that both versions had runtimes on the order of milliseconds.
+While calculating, it should be noted that both versions had runtimes on the order of hundreds of milliseconds.

 ![increaseworkers](increaseworkers.png)